 Solsberry is a very small town located in the state of Indiana.
 With a population of 3,568 people and just one neighborhood, Solsberry is the 166th largest community in Indiana.

-Unlike some towns, Solsberry isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Solsberry are a mix of both white- and blue-collar jobs.
+Solsberry is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Solsberry is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Solsberry who work in office and administrative support (14.77%), healthcare (9.22%), and management occupations (7.71%).

 Also of interest is that Solsberry has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Solsberry’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Solsberry’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Solsberry has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Solsberry has few renters and college students.
 But the biggest reason it is quieter in Solsberry than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Solsberry may be for you.

-Being a small town, Solsberry does not have a public transit system used by locals to get to and from work.
+Solsberry is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Solsberry who are college-educated is close to the national average for all communities of 21.84%: 18.55% of the adults in Solsberry have a bachelor's degree or advanced degree.
+In terms of college education, Solsberry is nearly on par with the US average for all cities of 21.84%: 18.55% of adults 25 and older in Solsberry have a bachelor's degree or advanced degree.

 The per capita income in Solsberry in 2022 was $48,205, which is wealthy relative to Indiana and the nation.
 This equates to an annual income of $192,820 for a family of four.
 However, Solsberry contains both very wealthy and poor people as well.